kashif19811/essexChallenge/README.md

-# Essex Manamgnet Interview Challenge
+# Essex Management Interview Challenge
 Card game Repo for Essex Management Challenge

 *Work with the programing language you are most familiar with.*